nickboffa/metazoan-root/project_update_27-Aug-24.md

 ![Image](results/tree_images/REV_nonrib.png)

+The lion's mane jellyfish (CNIDARIA_) was also in the wrong position when I included it in my test dataset.
+It simply has very little actual data in the MSA - most are gaps, giving the model little information to go off of to determine its position.
+This also might be why Ctenophora is in the middle of Cnidaria, but often in test runs this didn't happen.

-Then ran the nonreversible model:
+In any cas,e I then ran the nonreversible model:
 ```
 iqtree2 --seed 2222 -s ../Nosenko2013.nonrib.relabelled.outgroup_rem.fasta -p REV.best_scheme.nex -t REV.treefile --model-joint NONREV -B 1000 -T 35 --prefix NONREV_nonrib
 ```

-Giving the NONREV_nonrib.rootstrap.nex tree
+Giving the NONREV_nonrib.rootstrap.nex tree (rootstrap support shown at nodes)

 ![Image](results/tree_images/NONREV_nonrib.png)

-The lion's mane jellyfish (CNIDARIA_) was also in the wrong position when I included it in my test dataset.
-It simply has very little actual data in the MSA - most are gaps, giving the model little information to go off of to determine its position.
+So the root was inferred to be on the Bilateria branch.
 I also ran

 ```
 iqtree2 -s ../Nosenko2013.nonrib.relabelled.outgroup_rem.fasta -p REV.best_scheme.nex --model-joint NONREV --root-test -zb 1000 -au -te NONREV_B.treefile -T 35 --prefix TOP_nonrib